The Essential Role of SOC Analysts in Modern Cybersecurity

 - Contributing to strategic security initiatives

-These highly skilled specialists often have specialized expertise in areas like threat intelligence, malware analysis, or digital forensics, and they play a crucial role in enhancing the organization's overall security capabilities.
+These highly skilled specialists often have specialized expertise in threat intelligence, malware analysis, or digital forensics, playing crucial roles in enhancing overall organizational security capabilities.

 Tier 4: SOC Management and Security Leadership